 The World Championships is the jewel in the crown of the IAAF’s global competition programme.
-It is the third largest sporting event in the world, involving approximately 2000 athletes from over 200 nations competing for 47 gold medals.
-The first World Championships in Athletics was held in Helsinki in 1983.
+It is the third-largest sporting event in the world, involving approximately 2000 athletes from more than 200 nations competing for 47 gold medals.
+The first World Championships in athletics was held in Helsinki in 1983.
 Today, the competition is staged biennially, usually in the month August.

-The IAAF World Junior Championships bring together the best young athletes from around the world to compete against each other on the global stage.
+The IAAF World U20 Championships brings together the best junior athletes from around the world to compete against each other on the global stage.
 It gives 18 and 19-year-old competitors a valuable first experience of a world championships.
-Up to 2,200 athletes and officials from 170 National Federations can be expected to take part.
+Up to 2200 athletes and officials from 170 national federations can be expected to take part.
 The six-day event is generally staged in July, every even year.

 Formerly known as the IAAF World Cup, this event changed format and name in 2010 to become the IAAF Continental Cup.
 This premier team competition of world athletics sees the greatest talents on earth compete, not for individual medals, but to accumulate points for their continental teams.
 The Continental Cup is contested by mixed teams representing Africa, the Americas, Asia-Pacific and Europe.
 The event takes place over two or three days and is held generally in September, every four years.